treeframework/object.list-bare/README.md

-# The bare-list object
+# The list-bare object

-The `bare-list` object simply removes bullets and indents from lists.
+The `list-bare` object simply removes bullets and indents from lists.

 Install using Bower:

-    $ bower install --save tree-bare-list
+    $ bower install --save tree-list-bare

 ## Credits